-The story of our school:
+The story of HGMICS:

 The current Howard Gardner MI Charter School has a long and prestigious history, originally forming in 1975 as The Children’s Learning Workshop in a small red schoolhouse on Albright Avenue in Scranton, Pennsylvania.
-Through the years the school took on many educational reforms, first as a Montessori-based program, then, later, as a Laboratory School.
+Through the years the school incorporated many educational reforms, first as a Montessori-based program, then, later, as a Laboratory School.

 In 2005 the school was reorganized as the Howard Gardner School for Discovery.
 The new name reflected both the school’s unique niche in the community as a private, non-sectarian laboratory school, and gave credit to Howard Gardner, whose theory of Multiple Intelligences formed the framework of our school’s curriculum and philosophy.
 An esteemed Harvard professor, Howard Gardner authored the now groundbreaking work on Multiple Intelligence Theory, Frames of Mind.

 Gardner is a Scranton native whose work in school reform with Harvard’s Project Zero is world renowned.
 He has authored more than 20 books on education and cognition and has also penned several hundred articles on a variety of subjects that impact learning.
 In 2005 he was selected by Foreign Policy and Prospect magazines as one of the 100 most influential public intellectuals in the world.
 That same year, our school faculty got to meet Dr. Gardner when they made a presentation at the 2005 NALS Conference in New York.
 The conference was hosted by Columbia University and Bank Street School and Gardner was one of the Keynote speakers.
 Gardner also delivered the Keynote address for the 2006 NALS Symposium that was hosted in Scranton by our school.